 The Political Prisoners who work on Certain Days

 In 1998, Seth was diagnosed with diabetes, and has been struggling with prison administrators to get quality healthcare for his disease.
-Seth became eligible for parole in 1998, but despite an excellent prison record, Seth has been denied every two years.
+Seth became eligible for parole in 1998, but despite an excellent prison record,has been denied every two years.
 In 2015, Seth started experiencing intense health issues including an abdominal mass and shortness of breath.
-Supporters have been campaigning for these issues to be treated quickly by the NY State Department of Corrections with some success, especially on the Hepatitis treatements but much work remains.
+Supporters have been campaigning for these issues to be treated quickly by the NY State Department of Corrections with some success, especially on the Hepatitis treatments but much work remains.

-Seth goes to the parole board for the tenth time in June 2016 and was denied yet again.
+Seth went to the parole board for the tenth time in June 2016 and was denied yet again.

 Robert Seth Hayes

 P.O.
 Box 116